Practice Profile

 Mark has extensive experience of dealing with contested and high-profile applications for section 187B injunctions, including regularly acting as sole counsel in the High Court.
 He has extensive experience of obtaining urgent interim injunctions (usually without notice) and has also obtained several permanent injunctions.
 He has acted in the High Court on behalf of both Claimant LPAs and a Defendant.
 Mark acted (as sole counsel at the interim injunction stage and as junior to Morag Ellis KC at the substantive hearing) on behalf of a large national housebuilder in successfully defending a local planning authority’s application for an injunction in circumstances where the LPA alleged that homes had been occupied prior to all highway safety works being completed as required by a condition to the planning permission for the development.

-Mark has extensive experience of enforcement matters, and in addition to his extensive experience of section 187B injunctions, he is regularly instructed in enforcement notice appeals (and has recently appeared at a hearing on behalf of a local planning authority).
-Mark.
+Mark has extensive experience of enforcement matters, and in addition to his extensive experience of section 187B injunctions, he is regularly instructed in enforcement notice appeals.
 He has extensive experience of cases concerning an alleged material change of use.
-Mark has also advised a local planning authority on a high profile enforcement case prior to the issuance of an enforcement notice.
+Mark Also advised the Royal Borough of Greenwich throughout its investigations into the unauthorised Mast Quay Phase II development and acted, as junior counsel to Craig Howell Williams KC, on behalf of the Council in the subsequent six week inquiry.
+The case attracted significant media attention, including from the BBC, ITV and Bloomberg.

 He has a particular interest in, and experience of, planning work with a heritage element and several of his cases have concerned the potential impact of development on a listed heritage asset.
-Mark assisted with a two day judicial review challenging the decision of the Minister of State for Housing to grant planning permission for the UK Holocaust Memorial and Learning Centre next to the Houses of Parliament (London Historic Parks And Gardens Trust v Minister of State for Housing & Anor [2022] EWHC 829 (Admin)).
+Mark has obtained an injunction from the High Court preventing works to a listed cinema – see Hillingdon LBC v Harlington Investors Ltd [2024] 11 WLUK 262.
+Mark succesfully assisted with a two day judicial review challenging the decision of the Minister of State for Housing to grant planning permission for the UK Holocaust Memorial and Learning Centre next to the Houses of Parliament (London Historic Parks And Gardens Trust v Minister of State for Housing & Anor [2022] EWHC 829 (Admin)).
 Mark has advised the owner of a country estate on a redevelopment proposal for part of the estate and advised the owner of a Grade I country home on objecting to a nearby planning application.
+He teaches each year at the University of Oxford as part of their Public Inquiry Workshop for heritage professionals.

 Mark assisted at a section 247 stopping up and diversion order inquiry which raised several issues, including parking, highway safety and impact upon heritage assets.